-Minimum system configuration: IBM PC, XT, AT, Portable, 3270, PCjr, and true compatibles.
-PC-DOS (MS-DOS) 2.0 or later.
-192K RAM minimum.
-To edit and compile the Turbo Pascal source code, you must be using Turbo Pascal 3.0 for IBM PCs and compatibles.
+Minimum system configuration: IBM PC, XT, AT, PCjr, and true compatibles.
+PC-DOS (MS-DOS) 2.0 or greater.
+128K RAM.
+One disk drive.

-Turbo Pascal and Turbo GameWorks are registered trademarks of Borland International, Inc. Pente is a registered trademark of Parker Brothers.
-IBM, XT, AT, and PCjr are registered trademarks of International Business Machines Corporation.
-MS-DOS is a registered trademark of Microsoft Corporation.
+SuperKey is a registered trademark of Borland International, Inc. IBM, XT, AT, and PCjr are registered trademarks of International Business Machines Corp.
+MS-DOS is a registered trademark of Microsoft Corp.
+BOR 0062C

-Turbo Lightning teams up with the Random House[®] Concise Dictionary to check your spelling as you type!
+Turbo Lightning teams up with the Random House Concise Word List to check your spelling as you type!

-Turbo Lightning, using the 83,000-word Random House Dictionary, checks your spelling as you type.
-If you misspell a word, it alerts you with a beep.
+Turbo Lightning, using the 80,000-word Random House Dictionary, checks your spelling as you type.
+If you misspell a word, it alerts you with a "beep."
 At the touch of a key, Turbo Lightning opens a window on top of your application program and suggests the correct spelling.
 Just press one key and the misspelled word is instantly replaced with the correct word.
-It's that easy!